junxit/us-congress-bills-110/metadata.md

 - 2007-03-14 — Mr. Clay moved to suspend the rules and pass the bill, as amended.
 - 2007-03-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 333 - 93 (Roll no. 143). (text: CR H2497)
 - 2007-03-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 333 - 93 (Roll no. 143).(text: CR H2497)
+- 2007-03-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.